 West Canada Creek: The bridge over West Canada Creek on the Northville-Placid Trail was washed away this spring.
 The 45 foot span bridge had replaced one that was lost in 2001.
 Crossing West Canada Creek now requires very careful crossing that may be intimidating to some hikers.
 Bridge replacement is expected to begin next spring.

-** Santanoni Historic Preserve: Martin Luther King holiday weekend (January 14-16) will be the first of three Winter Weekend events to be held at historic Camp Santanoni this season.
-Cross-country skiers and snowshoers will be able to access the Gate Lodge, the Main Lodge and the Artist’s Studio, view interpretative displays, and take interpretive tours.
+** Santanoni Historic Preserve: The carriage road between the Gate House and the Main Lodge at Camp Santanoni is skiable.
+One more Winter Weekend events to be held at historic Camp Santanoni this season.
+Cross-country skiers and snowshoers will be able to access the Gate Lodge, the Main Lodge and the Artist’s Studio, view interpretative displays, and take interpretive tours on the weekend of March 17-18.
 The Winter Weekend events are being hosted by DEC, Adirondack Architectural Heritage (AARCH), the town of Newcomb and SUNY College of Environmental Science and Forestry’s (ESF) Adirondack Interpretive Center.
 AARCH staff will staff the Artist’s Studio, which will serve as a warming hut with a fire and hot beverages, and provide tours of the Main Lodge.
 The Adirondack Interpretive Center will provide snowshoes to lend to visitors at the Gate Lodge.
-Events will also be held on the President’s Day holiday weekend, February 18-20, and the weekend of March 17-18.
-See the press release for additional information.

 Lake George Wild Forest – Jabe Pond Road: The Jabe Pond Road is closed to motor vehicles due to snow and ice.
 The gate will be reopened to snowmobiles once there is enough snow cover on the ground.

 Crane Mountain: The Crane Mountain Trail Head is accessible from the south by car and truck by way of Ski Hi Road via Putnam Cross Road.
 The south end of Ski Hi Road is washed out but Putnam Cross Road bypasses the washout.
-The north access by way of Crane Mountain.
-Rd is washed out and not accessible with any vehicle.
+The north access by way of Crane Mountain Road is washed out and not accessible with any vehicle.

 Eastern Lake George Wild Forest: The bridge on the trail to Lapland Pond from Pike Brook Trailhead has been repaired.